-Another essential tool for enhancing your privacy is a Virtual Private Network (VPN).
-It hides your real IP address and replaces it with the IP address of a remote VPN server.
-This way, any online monitoring based on tracking IP addresses fails.
+To complete your private browsing experience, use a Virtual Private Network (VPN).
+It hides your real IP address and replaces it with the IP address of a remote VPN server, making it impossible to track you via IP address alone.
 It also encrypts your traffic, protecting your browsing habits from your ISP and other third parties.
 NordVPN, for example, uses military-grade encryption and keeps no logs of your online activities.